 Access to these relief measures is assessed on a case by case basis.
 Taxpayers are encouraged to reach out to their tax agent and/or liaise with the ATO directly.

-The ATO is also providing guidance in real time on emerging tax issues in frequently asked questions on its website.
+The ATO has provided guidance on emerging tax issues in frequently asked questions on its website.